elifbeyzatok00/Llama2-RAG-XAI-Expert-Model/README.md

 - **Ngrok**: Tool for exposing local servers to the internet
 - **Pinecone**: Cloud service used for vector database
 - **Langchain**: Library for natural language processing and data preparation
+- **RAG**: RAG, or Retrieval-Augmented Generation, is a hybrid approach that combines retrieval-based and generation-based methods for natural language processing tasks.
 - **HTML, CSS, JavaScript**: Technologies used for web interface development

 ## Project Structure and Installation